 1.5.4.2 Worksite Monitoring, Oversight

 The Boards will provide ongoing worksite monitoring to ensure the participant is successful at the job and address any issues.
 The Boards will be responsible for keeping the VR staff informed about participant progress and/or issues on a consistent basis, while collaborating with the VR staff to resolve worksite issues or make needed changes.
 The Boards will be responsible for conducting at least one in person monitoring visit for each SEAL participant.
 If appropriate, subsequent monitoring visits may be conducted electronically.

+Monitoring is defined as observing the SEAL participant at the worksite placement, while working.
+The worksite monitoring visit must be documented on the Worksite Monitoring form, and include observations and documentation of interaction with student, employer, and/or work experience trainer.
+Boards may not bill for the monitoring deliverable if the visit was not conducted during a time period that the participant received wages.
+Wage documentation must indicate that the student was present at the worksite during the monitoring visit.

 Boards must coordinate with the VR participant's VR counselor to ensure that all verbal and written communications between the Board and the VR participant are conducted in the VR participant's preferred language.
 If the participant needs additional individualized supports, the VR staff will provide case management services to arrange, provide, and/or purchase those supports.
 As Boards become aware of the need for these supports, they must timely consult with the VR counselor.
 The VR counselor will determine if the supports are appropriate for purchase with VR funds.